 Here’s why you’ll like it:

 High Tensile Strength Rating – the Rogue Bella bar is rated for 190,000 PSI tensile strength.
-This makes it both ideally whippy, and durable so it will last you a very long time despite daily use.
+This makes it both ideally whippy, and durable so it will last you a very long time despite daily use, even at its lower price point has some features that make it even more appealing.

 25mm Shaft Diameter – the shaft is ideally sized to make it easier to grip, and so it’s more comfortable to hold.
 Combine it with the tensile strength rating, and you’ve got yourself a well-designed and ergonomic barbell for women.